 In an effort to improve our application & review process, it is preferred that the General Contractor complete one application for all permit types (check all that apply).
 Submissions should include one (1) paper copy and one (1) electronic copy (CD or USB drive) of the plan or plan set.
 Estimated costs are required for plan review, therefore a completed cost analysis sheet must be submitted at the time of application.
 The required cost analysis sheet is included in the Application for Building & Construction Permit below (page 3).

-Many of the Township's permit applications can now be filled out on your computer!
-Complete & submit your application, along with accompanying plans & insurance forms electronically via email to email@example.com or via fax at (610)-699-1213.
+Many of the Township's permit applications can now be completed on your computer!
+Complete & submit your application, along with accompanying plans & insurance forms electronically, via email to firstname.lastname@example.org or via fax at (610)-699-1213.
 Please complete one application for all permit types (check all that apply):

 - Application for Building & Construction Permit [PDF] - including plumbing, electrical, mechanical, demolition, etc. Please review Requirements Checklist prior to submittal.